Last updated: July 13, 2026

 Best Hotel Options in Chicago

-You need a comfortable place that is easily accessible to all of the activities and will ensure you’re able to rest at the end of your busy Chicago weekend day, which is why your choice of hotel is so important.
+You need a comfortable place that is easily accessible to all of the downtown activities and will let you get much-needed rest at the end of your busy Chicago weekend day, which is why your choice of hotel is so important.

 Here are some of the best hotels in Chicago that have great amenities and are located in the heart of the main action.
-For travelers who only have a short time we are including the Hilton at the O’Hare International Airport because it has easy access to downtown via the CTA blue line trains.
+If you only have a short time in Chicago we are including the Hilton at the O’Hare International Airport because it has easy access to downtown via the CTA blue line trains.

 Hyatt Regency Chicago – Perfect Stay Along the Riverwalk